martehvi/codepub-container-workshop/02-replace-backend/README.md

 ## Add the new Backend to Docker Compose

-Now that the new application is located where we want it lets update our services in the compose file.
+Now that the new application is located where we want it, let's update our services in the compose file.

 Let's start by commenting out the old backend service (_Tip: Don't erase it!
 It might come in handy later on..._).